Skip to main content

 A dungeon, ruin interior, or resource node can begin in this ladder as a clue, Feature, or threat sign.
 Once it becomes enterable, exploitable, or developed, it should convert to a Site entry.

-The Location UI must not show nonexistent Features.
+The Territory UI must not show nonexistent Features.
 It must not show hidden Features as known rows.
 It may show clues when discovery state permits.

 Placement Formula